 “Persée was recognized in its day as the crowning achievement of French lyric theatre,” say co-artistic directors Marshall Pynkoski and Jeannette Lajeunesse Zingg.
 “We are honoured that Opera Atelier has been chosen as the company to bring Persée back to the Royal Opera House, which it officially opened almost 250 years ago.”

 The role of Persée will be performed by Chris Enns making his Opera Atelier debut with his first haute-contre role.
 Mireille Asselin will take on the role of Andromède, whose rival Merope will be played by Peggy Kriha Dye, who returns to Versailles after her star turn as Armide.
-They are joined by Olivier Laquerre (Céphée/Meduse) Carla Huhtanen (Cassiope), João Fernandes (Phinée), Lawrence Wiliford, Curtis Sullivan, Aaron Ferguson, Meghan Lindsay and Vasil Garvanliev.
+They are joined by Olivier Laquerre (Céphée/Meduse), Carla Huhtanen (Cassiope), Vasil Garvanliev (Phinée), Lawrence Wiliford, Curtis Sullivan, Aaron Ferguson, Meghan Lindsay, and Stephen Hegedus.

 Persée runs April 26, 27, 29, 30 and May 2 and 3, 2014 and is sung in French with English surtitles.
 Running time is approximately three hours including intermission.

 Persée will be directed by Marshall Pynkoski and choreographed by Jeannette Lajeunesse Zingg, with set design by Gerard Gauci, lighting design by Bonnie Beecher and costume design by Dora Rust D’Eye.
 Both productions will feature the Artists of Atelier Ballet and Tafelmusik Baroque Orchestra under the baton of David Fallis.